fugue/fugue-client/README.md

 This is a command line client for the [Fugue](https://riskmanager.fugue.co/) API.

+For CLI documentation and examples, see the [Fugue docs site](https://docs.fugue.co/cli.html).

-For information about enabling a client in your account, see [the documentation](https://riskmanagerdocs.fugue.co/api.html).
+For information about enabling a client in your account, see the [API Reference](https://docs.fugue.co/api.html).
 More details of the underlying Swagger API are available [here](https://docs.fugue.co/_static/swagger.html).

 This project is under active development and is not yet stable.
 Commands will